 The same is true with many other diagnoses.
 There’s a plan put in place, several medications to choose from, and finite protocols that everyone follows.

 This is not the case for children on the autism spectrum.
 When my son was diagnosed 9 months ago, the doctor handed me a folder and sent me on my way.

 Over the past few months, I’ve stumbled through literature on ASD, joined countless Facebook groups, and attended seminars.
 And I still don’t feel like I have a handle on things.

 The spectrum is so large and diverse, every child has his or her own unique needs.
-So when it comes to services and treatments, parents play a much larger role.
+So when it comes to services and supports, parents play a much larger role.

 Some days I wish I were a doctor.
 Other days, I wish I were a lawyer.
 But I’m not.

-So I continue to sift through the literature, and I reach out to other autism moms (and dads) who have more experience than me.
+So I continue to sift through the literature, and I reach out to other parents and autistic adults who have more experience than me.

 It’s not easy being the new-mom-on-the-block.
 And these other parents know that.
 So in an effort to pay it forward, I want to share a few services I recently found.

 Generally, children with autism spend a longer time in diapers.
 A lack of communication skills and self awareness can slow down the potty training process.

 Some autistic children need diapers for a very long time… until the teenage years and beyond.